zhangzh-pku/OM1/README.md

 ### Adding New Modules

 Modules are the core capabilities of an agent.
-For example, for a robots, these capabilities are actions such as movement and speech.
+For example, for a robot, these capabilities are actions such as movement and speech.
 Each module consists of:

 1. Interface (`interface.py`): Defines input/output types.
 2. Implementation (`impl/`): Business logic, if any.
 Otherwise, use passthrough.
-3. Connector (`connector/`): Code that connects `omOS` to specific virtual enviromments, specific hardware, and/or middleware (e.g. `ROS2`, `Zenoh`, or `CycloneDDS`)
+3. Connector (`connector/`): Code that connects `omOS` to specific virtual or physical environments, typically through middleware (e.g. custom APIs, `ROS2`, `Zenoh`, or `CycloneDDS`)

 Example module structure: